liferay-design/liferay.design/src/markdown/blueprints/easil/creating-from-a-template.md

 publish: true
 ---

-_**Note:** Documentation is now being maintained in the [Design Help Center](https://liferay-design.zendesk.com/hc/en-us/articles/360031831792-Creating-From-a-Template) — this article will be removed from Blueprints effective August 30, 2019._

 ## [Selecting a Template & Renaming It](https://educate.liferay.com/design-tool-easil/363494 'Selecting a Template & Renaming It')

 Once you click on a template, it will open as a copy in your Workspace.
 If you close it (by clicking on the “E” logo in upper left), you’ll see that it’s located in your Workspace with the original file name.